TyzjiNaphredBCO/Algorithms/Algorithms/BinarySearch/README.md

    - If the target is smaller than all elements in `nums`, return the first element.
    - If the target is larger than all elements in `nums`, return the last element.
    - If two numbers are equidistant, return the smaller one.

----

-This problem encourages you to apply binary search logic while handling additional conditions for closest-value comparison.
-It's a good exercise for improving both algorithmic thinking and Python proficiency!